FrankGasparovic/Certificate-Auth-Tree-Node/README.md

 ## Usage

+###Installation
 To deploy these nodes, download the jar from the releases tab on github [here](https://github.com/FrankGasparovic/Certificate-Auth-Tree-Node/releases/latest).
 Next, copy the jar into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

+###Node Description
+#####Certificate Collector Node  - This node is used to collect an X509 Certificate from a user who is authenticating to AM.
+#####Certificate Validation Node - This node is used to validate the collected certificate.
+#####Certificate User Extractor - This node is used to extract a value from the certificate, and return it to AM to lookup the user.

 ### Certificate Collector Node Configuration
 * **Certificate Collection Method** - This field defines how the certificate should be client certificate should be